Discover the fascinating Land of the Rising Sun at the 2021 Japanese Grand Prix on October 8-10. The best things to see and do near Suzuka Circuit.

 Take an elevator to the 39th Floor of the Umeda Sky Building to enjoy a panoramic birds-eye view of Osaka city.
 Suspended 167 meters from the ground, a floating garden observatory lies between the two towers of the Sky Building.
 It is open during the day, but many opt to enjoy the night-time view of the city.
 There’s a small fee of approximately US$6 to enter the floating garden.

-Dubbed as tenka no daidokoro (Nation’s Kitchen), Osaka is a food lover’s paradise.
-Osaka’s most well-known dish is arguably the okonomiyaki, a cross between a pancake and an omelette.
-It can be customized with a wide choice of meat, seafood or noodles.
-Coming in a close second are the kitsune udon (a soupy thick noodle meal that is blanketed by fried sweet tofu) and hakozushi (sushi prepared in a bamboo box).
-If you’re feeling a little bold, try some tessa, sashimi made from fugu (poisonous globefish) – certified chefs skilfully extract the poison, leaving just enough to numb your lips.
-Make sure you also try takoyaki (baby octopus dumplings), the best streetfood in Osaka.
+Known as tenka no daidokoro (Nation’s Kitchen), Osaka is a food lover’s paradise.
+Popular dishes include okonomiyaki, a cross between a pancake and an omelette, kitsune udon (a soupy thick noodle meal that is blanketed by fried sweet tofu), and hakozushi (sushi prepared in a bamboo box).
+Don’t leave without trying takoyaki (baby octopus dumplings), the best street food in Osaka

 Pay a visit to the majestic whale sharks at Osaka Aquarium Kaiyukan, one of the world’s largest public aquariums.
 Situated in Tempozan Harbor Village, it is one of the more popular attractions in Osaka, up there with Universal Studios Japan.
 Allocate around two hours to walk about the aquarium, which was designed in a way that visitors can feel at home with the sea creatures.